ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 # FAQ about VMware NSX-V to NSX-T migration
 {: #faq-v2t-migration}

-## What happens to the networking or storage assets when I delete a vCenter Server instance?
+## What happens to the networking or storage assets when I delete an Automated instance?
 {: #faq-v2t-migration-existing-assets}

-When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) and storage ({{site.data.keyword.filestorage_full}}) assets are cancelled together with the {{site.data.keyword.cloud_notm}} bare metal Servers.
+When you delete a {{site.data.keyword.vcf-auto}} instance, the networking (VLANs with private and public subnets) and storage ({{site.data.keyword.filestorage_full}}) assets are cancelled together with the {{site.data.keyword.cloud_notm}} bare metal Servers.
 If you have networking or storage assets in your migration, open a support ticket to ensure that {{site.data.keyword.cloud_notm}} decouples the VLANs and related subnets and NFS storage from the original instance.
-Then, these assets are not cancelled when the vCenter Server instance is deleted.
+Then, these assets are not cancelled when the {{site.data.keyword.vcf-auto-short}} instance is deleted.

 The following recommendations apply:

-* Design your migration so that you avoid the use of assets from the existing vCenter Server instance, which is to be deleted.
+* Design your migration so that you avoid the use of assets from the existing {{site.data.keyword.vcf-auto-short}} instance, which is to be deleted.
 * If you need any existing assets, note and list all assets carefully.
 * Open the support ticket before you delete the instance.
 List all assets that you want to maintain to ensure that these assets are decoupled from the original instance.
 If this process is not followed, the assets cannot be recovered after deletion.

-## Can I attach my existing {{site.data.keyword.filestorage_full_notm}} to the new vCenter Server instance?
+## Can I attach my existing {{site.data.keyword.filestorage_full_notm}} to the new Automated instance?
 {: #faq-v2t-migration-storage}

 If you are using NFS storage, you can manually attach the NFS storage to the new instance and perform a cross–vCenter vMotion without requiring a storage vMotion.
 You must authorize the NFS subnet from their new instance to the NFS storage.